udude17/MCW-ECR/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

     ![Azure portal screenshot, showing filling in the parameters for the \'Restrict Resource Name Suffix\' policy definition, as part of the policy initiative definition](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image16.png "Policies and Parameters screenshot")

-8. Repeat steps 6 and 7 above for each of the resource types you wish to include in the naming convention
+8. Repeat steps 6 and 7 above for each of the resource types you wish to include in the naming convention.

-9. Once you've added each resource type, select **Save**
+9. Once you've added each resource type, select **Save**.

 Finally, we will apply the policy initiative across all subscriptions in the Management Group by creating an assignment at the Management Group scope.